-Spontaneous returns continued to take place at a modest rate during 2023 albeit reflecting gradual decrease in returns of Syrian refugees from neighbouring countries over the course of the year.
-Some 31,420 Syrian refugees returned between January and October 2023 compared to around 50,900 in 2022.
+Spontaneous returns continued to take place at a modest rate during 2023 albeit reflecting gradual decrease in returns of Syrian refugees from neighbouring countries over course of the year.
+Some 38,200 Syrian refugees returned between January and December 2023 compared to around 50,900 in 2022.
 The downward trend compared to the same period in 2022 was mainly observed in Türkiye, where temporary return and readmission were allowed by the Government following the earthquakes in February.
 In Türkiye, some 70,000 Syrians took advantage of the temporary visit modality with over 90% reported as having returned to Türkiye by September 2023.
-The overall number of UNHCR verified returns of Syrian refugees between January 2016 and October 2023 is over 385,000.
+The overall number of UNHCR verified returns of Syrian refugees between January 2016 and December 2023 is 392,193.